X

 Andy's top pitching fantasy baseball prospects to stash for Week 6 (2025).
 His MLB prospects to pickups and stash on your bench and N/A spots in redraft leagues.

 Welcome back to our top starting pitcher fantasy baseball prospects to stash for Week 6 of the 2025 MLB season.
 With injuries beginning to pile up in the major leagues, several pitching prospects are on the brink of receiving the call.
-This week, we will take a look at the top pitching prospect in the sport who is set to make his Triple-A debut, suggesting his MLB debut could be right around the corner.
+This week, we will look at the top pitching prospect in the sport who is set to make his Triple-A debut, suggesting his MLB debut could be right around the corner.

-In addition, we will take a look at a name that has begun to flash elite upside, after missing most of the 2024 campaign due to injuries.
+In addition, we will look at a name that has begun to flash elite upside, after missing most of the 2024 campaign due to injuries.
 This is a top pitching prospect in the sport who has been quite overlooked through the first month of the campaign.

 Below are the top pitching prospects to stash leading up to Week 6 of the 2025 MLB season.